Endocrine Disruptors In Drinking Water: Its Examples, Effects, And Common Sources

 Clean your House Regularly

-To know what kind of ingredients are in these goods, always read the label.
-Ensure that it has the “Safer Choice” label, which means that the company has disclosed its ingredients.
-Finally, you can also make homemade cleaners such as one made from borax, baking soda, and vinegar.
+Always read the label to know what ingredients are in these goods.
+Ensure it has the “Safer Choice” label, meaning the company has disclosed its ingredients.
+Finally, you can also make homemade cleaners, such as one made from borax, baking soda, and vinegar.

 Eliminate the Use of Canned Goods

-It can contain BPA to prevent them from corroding.
-BPA can disrupt the body’s functions.
-Thus, the best way to prevent this from happening is to choose fresh foods in the local stores.
+It can contain BPA to prevent corrosion.
+BPA can disrupt the body’s functions, so the best way to prevent this is to choose fresh foods in local stores.

-You can also opt for products packed in glass or cartons, than those that are canned.
+You can also opt for products packed in glasses or cartons rather than canned ones.

 Go Organic